sawuer/ramona-js/README.md

-# Ramona Js - simple javascript lib for creating useful components
+# Ramona Js - simple javascript library for creating useful components
 This is first attempt to create my own Javascript library/framework.
 This is a fairly simple library and a little bit dumb.
-But soon it will become a powerful tool in the hands of the front end developers.
+But soon it will become a powerful tool in the hands of the frontend developers.
 Or only in my hands...
 Now better use the others normal libs like Vue or React :)